kevintruong/til/Scheduling,-Part-1:-Scheduling-Processes.md

 For more information see
 https://en.wikipedia.org/wiki/Scheduling_(computing)#Types_of_operating_system_schedulers

-# Why might a process be placed on the ready queue?
+# Why might a process (or thread) be placed on the ready queue?

 A process is placed on the ready queue when it is able to use a CPU.
 Some examples include:
-** A process was blocked waiting for a `read` from storage or socket to complete and data is now available.
+* A process was blocked waiting for a `read` from storage or socket to complete and data is now available.
-** A new process has been created and is ready to start.
+* A new process has been created and is ready to start.
-** A process was blocked on a synchronization primitive (condition variable, semaphore, mutex lock) but is now able to continue.
+* A process thread was blocked on a synchronization primitive (condition variable, semaphore, mutex lock) but is now able to continue.
-** A process is blocked but a signal has been delivered and a signal handler needs to run.
+* A process is blocked waiting for a system call to complete but a signal has been delivered and the signal handler needs to run.

 Similar examples can be generated when considering threads.